JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - If a user has an unread message, in the bottom corner a message popup should appear, when clicked it will open a mini version of the inbox
 - Add websockets for instant messaging(whatever websockets are)
 - Merge the Messages branch with the main branch when the feature is complete

+## User fetching
+- Currently users are being fetched by their usernames, but we should instead try to fetch by id

 ## Sidebar
 - Turn the separate sidebar elements into separate components